angularcodegen/website/README.md

 # Website theme

-Custom WordPress theme for [codegen.studio](https://codegen.studio) website
+Custom WordPress theme.

+## Deprecated

+All content has been rewritten to Astro.
+New repository you can find [here](https://github.com/addun/blog)

+---

 ## Development Setup